-So Jessica and I went out today and built it.
+So Jess and I went out today and built it.
 We first needed to excavate a channel across the trail, then place stones to protect from erosion, and fill in gravel and soil around the stones.
-Do your worst, atmospheric river, we’re ready for you!
+Do your worst, atmospheric river; we’re ready for you!

 Since rain was predicted for today (and it came!)
 I headed out earlier in the week with a mattock to clear trail drainage channels, which had become clogged with rocks, leaves and miscellaneous debris since spring.
 Water must be guided off our trails immediately or else it will erode the trail and harm it, especially over time.
 Plus we don’t want the soil that gets eroded to end up in our waterways.

 I also cut new ones where I thought they may be needed.
 Some of this work is obvious, but I know that additional work will be needed once we actually have flowing water on the trails and can see the trouble spots, where water is pooling or running down the trail.